-4. Lack of Intrinsic Value: The token does not possess inherent utility, functioning solely as a speculative asset.
-Its valuation is predominantly influenced by community engagement, BOME - White paper (28 July 2025)

-speculative activities, and overall market sentiment, which presents considerable challenges to sustaining long-term value stability.
+- 4. Lack of Intrinsic Value: The token does not possess inherent utility, functioning solely as a speculative asset.
+Its valuation is predominantly influenced by community engagement, speculative activities, and overall market sentiment, which presents considerable challenges to sustaining long-term value stability. - 5.
+Delisting Risks: Bitstamp Eurpe S.A. might remove the token from trading in line with Bitstamp Markets Trading Rules.